nqobu/nvidia/20220530/README.md

-# NVIDIA Technical update 2022
+# NVIDIA Techniques update 2022

  1. cUQuantum and Quantum Computing at NVIDIA
  2. cuTensorNet Python API Tutorial: Overview of key concepts and algorithms